Flow Control - MQTT 5 Essentials Part 12

 Modern IoT projects are often big and complex.
 These large-scale projects usually require the collaboration of multiple vendors and teams.
 Since MQTT is the de facto standard protocol for IoT, improved interoperability and transparency across systems topped the list of user requirements for MQTT version 5.

 Today’s feature helps meet those user requirements.

 IoT deployments and use cases usually consist of multiple device types.
 MQTT clients that are embedded in a small sensor can have significantly different characteristics than those that are part of a high-performance back-end server.
-For example, processing speed or storage capabilities This means that the different MQTT clients have different tolerance levels for managing in-flight messages.
-In this context, an in-flight message is a PUBLSIH with a Quality of Service of one or two that has not yet been acknowledged.
+For example, processing speed or storage capabilities.
+This means that the different MQTT clients have different tolerance levels for managing in-flight messages.
+In this context, an in-flight message is a PUBLISH with a Quality of Service of one or two that has not yet been acknowledged.
 Similarly, an IoT device can connect to multiple MQTT brokers that have different restrictions for the number of in-flight messages from an MQTT client that they can manage.

 To address the varying conditions among clients MQTT and brokers in a transparent manner, MQTT 5 introduces the Flow Control feature.

 Client and broker negotiate each other's in-flight windows during the connection establishment.
 The client can set an optional property called Receive Maximum in the CONNECT packet (Client Receive Maximum).
 This value tells the broker the maximum number of unacknowledged PUBLISH messages the client is able to receive.
 The broker responds with an optional value for Receive Maximum in the CONNACK packet (Server Receive Maximum).
 This value tells the client the maximum number of unacknowledged PUBLISH messages the broker is willing to receive.
 If this the Receive Maximum value is absent, the default value of 65,535 is used.